The Benefits and Drawbacks of Adjustable Beds

 Essential Decor for a Beautifully Styled Dresser

 The top of your dresser is prime real estate for decor.
 Use a tray to corral perfume bottles, or add a small lamp for ambiance.
 Incorporate a plant or framed photo for a touch of life and personality.
+In 2026, adding a decorative mirror or artwork above your dresser can transform it into a design statement.

 Expert Styling Ideas for Dresser Tops